3 steps to negotiate win-win outcomes for your contract

 - Avoid: Doesn’t want to negotiate, so they’re difficult to get to the table and hard to keep there.
 No-one wins.

 - Compete: Wants to have all their needs met and doesn’t care about yours (usually associated with limited resources).
 Won’t care about relationships or ongoing business.
 They win, you lose.

 - Accommodate: It’s just not that important to them (usually associated with low risk or low impact opportunities), so they’re happy for you to have it your way.
-You win, they loose.
+You win, they lose.

 - Compromise: There are enough benefits to reach an agreement but you both compromise.
-Both parties win and loose.
+Both parties win and lose.

 - Collaborate – Is willing to share the risk and reward between you both (often with strategic intent).
 Everyone wins!